OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 ### Vocabularies

 Each Vocabulary has a short case-sensitive unique alphanumeric ID, which generally follows the abbreviated name of the vocabulary, omitting dashes.
 For example, ICD-9-CM has the vocabulary ID "ICD9CM".
 There are 111 vocabularies currently supported by OHDSI, of which 78 are adopted from external sources, the rest are OMOP-internal vocabularies.
 These vocabularies are refreshed usually at a quarterly schedule.
-The source and the version of the vocabularies is defined in the VOCABULARY reference file (see below).
+The source and the version of the vocabularies is defined in the VOCABULARY reference file (see below). \index{vocabulary}

 ### Concept Classes

 Some vocabularies classify their codes or Concepts, denoted through their case-sensitive unique alphanumerical IDs.
 For example, SNOMED has 33 such Concept Classes, which SNOMED refers to as "Semantic Tags": "Clinical Finding", "Social Context", "Body Structure" etc. These are vertical divisions of the concepts.
 Others, such as MedDRA or RxNorm, have Concept Classes classifying horizontal levels in their stratified hierarchies.
-Vocabularies without any Concept Classes, such as HCPCS, use the Vocabulary ID as the Concept Class ID.
+Vocabularies without any Concept Classes, such as HCPCS, use the Vocabulary ID as the Concept Class ID. \index{concept!class}

 Table: (\#tab:sublassification) Vocabularies with or without horizontal and vertical subclassification principles in Concept Class.